sColin16/pollz/README.md

 This linting is not required to pass the Travis CI check (since it can discourage development - especially in early stages).
 However, it is recomended that some effort is put into minimizing the errors from this lint.

 ## Deployment
 The production version of pollz is run on the Heroku Cloud.
-You can deploy your copy to Heroku like any other app (using postgres), with a few basic modifications.
+You can deploy your copy to Heroku like any other app (as long as Postresql is included as an add on), with a few basic modifications.

 run `make get-key` to get a randomly generated secret key for production